signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

 The development team wants to use a containerized [redis][redis] cache to improve performance of the service.

+Stop any other running containers from this app or the OpenTelemetry Collector.

-Add a [docker-compose][docker-compose] setup for the python app to prepare us for running multiple containers.
+Add a [`docker-compose.yaml`][docker-compose] file for the python app to prepare us for running multiple containers.

 A skeleton to run the service on port 8000 might look like this.
 What port do you need to map 8000 to for the service to work?